Roosevelt

 >>>>> This is what's behind the 8th green.
 Don't go long - this looks like what Teddy and Rough Riders climbed out of in the San Jaun Heights fight!

-Roosevelt 8 from the front side looks way more appealing - except for that cloverleaf bunker that looks good only on St Patrick's Day! >>>>>
+Roosevelt 8 from the front side looks way more appealing - easily one of my favorite shots in The Villages >>>>>

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.